 - Satellite radio

 - Analog clock, stitched dashboard seams and machined instrument dials are among the upscale touches

 The 4.7-liter V-8 generates 420 hp.
 Its aluminum construction uses a dry-sump lubrication system that eliminates the oil pan and allows the engine to sit lower to the ground, thereby lowering the vehicle’s center of gravity.
 Mechanical features include:

-- Standard rear-mounted six-speed manual transmission or available six-speed automated manual with paddle shifters
+- Standard rear-mounted six-speed manual transmission or available seven-speed automated manual with paddle shifters

-- Aston claims top speed is 180 mph
+- Aston Martin claims top speed is 180 mph